Operation Sea Guardian

 • Support maritime counter-terrorism: this involves the planning and conduct of a range of operations to deter, disrupt, defend and protect against maritime-based terrorist activities.
 Essentially, these operations aim to deny terrorists access to designated areas and contain threats through the use of force;

-If agreed by the NAC, Operation Sea Guardian can perform the following four additional MSO tasks:
+If agreed by the North Atlantic Council, Operation Sea Guardian can perform four additional MSO tasks:

 • Uphold freedom of navigation: NATO must be ready and able to act in compliance with and support the principle of freedom of navigation in times of peace and war.
 This includes surveillance, patrol, maritime interdiction, Special Operations, deployment of law enforcement detachments and, when authorised, the use of force.